 Here is an easy, tasty “Monkey Munch” trail mix recipe that you will love!

 Whole Foods puts out a magazine occasionally that is chock full of great tips, ideas, information and recipes.
 It is free and available in the store.
 In a recent edition, in the Whole Kids section “Mix It Up”, there were recipes for various trail mixes.
 What a great opportunity to get kids involved; they can measure and mix the ingredients.
-The recipe that caught my eye was “Monkey Munch” and the recipe below is adapted from that.
+The recipe that caught my eye was a monkey munch recipe.
+My recipe below is adapted from that.
 I adjusted the recipe to my taste which means, in this case, adding coconut flakes and a few more chocolate chips.
 To make this recipe vegan, simply use vegan chocolate chips.
 The name for this delicious snack gets its name from the starring ingredient – banana chips.
 This trail mix is great for adults and kids alike.

 I have included a link at the bottom of the post to Whole Foods that includes this recipe plus two more: Tropical Treasure (gluten-free) and Orchard Cinnamon Crunch (nut-free).
 It it the entire magazine so you can page forward or back to see additional recipes, tips, etc… One section I enjoy is where employees highlight their favorite products.
 Health and cooking magazines are great sources of information.
 I hope to have a few recipes from the the Every Day with Rachel Ray magazine in the next few weeks.
 Stay tuned for those upcoming recipes!